 Following distributing tree with atsp makes the analysis of the I-proofs easier.
-In particular there are no measures from [5] associated to the quot function (cf. Section 5) that have the decreasing property (see [4]).
-By the results of this section, there are no I-proofs for such function.
-The next section shows that the framework of ProPre can be applied to new functions (e.g. quot function) provided an automated termination procedure (e.g. [4,1,2]) is used.
+In particular there are no measures from [5] associated to the quot function (defined in the next section) that have the decreasing property (see [4]).
+As a consequence of the above results of this section, there are no I-proofs for such function.
+The aim of the following section is to show that the framework of ProPre can actually be applied to new functions (e.g. quot function) provided an automated termination procedure (e.g. [4, 1, 2]) is used.